Magento 2 Admin Area User Guide

 General Blog Page Overview

 Let’s move on and take a look at the Content > Blog > Posts tab.
 Content is the seventh option on your left menu bar.
-If you select this then locate where it says blog on the pop-up menu and select ‘Posts’ your ‘Manage Posts’ page will open.
+By selecting this option, then locating where it says ‘blog’ on the pop-up menu.
+Next select ‘Posts’ allowing your ‘Manage Posts’ page to open.

 By selecting the orange button a ‘new post’ page will open ready to be edited.
 Firstly you will want to give your new blog post a name and also select a category for this new post to fall under.
-If you don’t already have some categories saved then you can add these in using the ‘add category’ button.
-Your blog post can then be written in the large text box visible below.
-Or if you have already written your blog post offline you might wish to copy and paste it in here.
+If you don’t already have some categories saved then you can add these using the ‘add category’ button.
+Your blog post can then be written in the large text box visible on the page.
 Be mindful of layout, paragraphing and headers as whatever you have on the back end will appear on the front-end of your website.
-Use the Show/Hide Editor button to style your post as you would any word document.
+Using the Show/Hide Editor button will allow you to style your post, as you would any word document.

-You also have the ability to insert a widget, such as links to new products or various pages throughout your website.
-As well as this, you can also add images to your blog post and insert variables which can be selected from the list where relevant.
+You’ll also have the ability to insert a widget, such as internal links to links to products or pages throughout your website.
+As well as adding images to your blog post and other variables.

-Don’t forget to save your blog post we suggest doing this regularly so you don’t lose any of your work.
+Don’t forget to save your blog post, we suggest doing this regularly so you don’t lose any of your work.
 You can use the save and continue edit button to do this.
-When you are finished, remember to select the orange save button at the top right of the screen before navigating away from the page.
+When you’re finished, remember to select the orange save button at the top right of the screen before navigating away from the page.

-Congratulations, you should now have a basic understanding of how to use your new website and perform basic functions.
-You may have noticed that the page layouts throughout are simple, repetitive and extremely user-friendly.
+You should now have a basic understanding of how to use your new Magento2 website and perform basic functions.
+Perhaps you’ve noticed within the screenshots of this Magento 2 admin area user guide that the page layouts throughout are simple, repetitive and extremely user-friendly.
+Therefore allowing you to easily perform the desired action.
 Magento 2 uses prompts throughout so you know exactly what information is required from you at any given time.
-This allows you to easily navigate your way around comfortably and perform tasks with ease.
-Some of the many reasons why we only choose Magento, and why it’s the most commonly used e-commerce software globally.
+Helping you easily navigate your way around comfortably and perform tasks with ease.
+A few of the many reasons why we only choose Magento, and why it’s the most commonly used e-commerce software globally.